Publications

 A Bt hybrid with two or more proteins targeting the same insect group, such as those expressing Cry3Bb1 plus Cry34/35Ab1 or mCry3A plus eCry3.1Ab, is called a “pyramid” because all of these proteins are specifically toxic to corn rootworms.

-When planting a Bt corn hybrid, always follow the included instructions for planting refuge corn in the correct location and follow the area percentage requirements.
+When planting a Bt corn hybrid, always follow the instructions for planting refuge corn in the correct location and follow the area percentage requirements.
 Refuge seed will lack expression of the Bt protein that is used to control the target pest(s).

 Some Bt corn hybrids are packaged as “refuge in the bag” (RIB) products, meaning the bag contains a mixture of non-Bt and Bt corn seeds in the proper ratio.
 If refuge seeds are not included in the bag, refuge seed must be planted adjacent to or within the rootworm-active Bt corn field.
-Planting non-Bt refuge is extremely important because it can help delay corn rootworm resistance to Bt corn hybrids, thus extending the durability of this technology as a corn rootworm management tool.
+Planting non-Bt refuge is extremely important because it can help delay corn rootworm resistance to Bt proteins, thus extending the durability of this technology as a corn rootworm management tool.

 If a Bt hybrid is used and unexpected corn rootworm populations or severe root injury occurs in a Bt corn field, contact the associated seed company and also NDSU Extension Entomology.

-For guidance in selecting a suitable Bt corn hybrid, consult the “Handy Bt Trait Table for U.S. Corn Production” in the corn section of the NDSU Extension's North Dakota Field Crop Insect Management Guide (E1143-22).
+For guidance in selecting a suitable Bt corn hybrid, consult the “Handy Bt Trait Table for U.S. Corn Production” (DiFonzo et al. 2017) or the corn section of the “North Dakota Field Crop Insect Management Guide” (NDSU Extension publication E1143).
+A web link to this publication is included in the Selected References section of this document.

 How to Prevent Bt Resistance Development in Corn Rootworms